 With the 60th anniversary of Gideon v.
 Wainwright 372 U.S. 335 (1963), NIJ is collaborating with DOJ’s Office for Access to Justice on two new indigent defense services research projects:

-- NIJ AND ATJ Report on Indigent Defense Service Models – NIJ contracted with expert consultants to conduct a scan of IDS models currently used in U.S. state, local, and tribal criminal courts for a report and presentation to be delivered in Spring 2023.
-This will address the prevalence of different models, factors contributing to how jurisdictions select different models, and variations in case and other outcomes associated with each.
-It will highlight key developments in indigent defense delivery and systems that have experienced significant change in the past decade.
-The report will be produced from 1) review and synthesis of publicly available reports and materials about indigent defense systems and 2) interviews with indigent defense subject matter experts and those whose roles intersect with indigent defense systems, such as public defenders, judges, prosecutors, county and state policymakers, advocates for criminal justice impacted people, and community stakeholders.
+- NIJ AND ATJ Report on Indigent Defense Service Models – NIJ contracted with expert consultants to conduct a scan of IDS models currently used in U.S. state, local, and tribal criminal courts, which resulted in the report Gideon at 60: Summarizing A Snapshot of State Public Defense Systems and Paths to System Reform.
+This report addresses the prevalence of different models, factors contributing to how jurisdictions select different models, and variations in case and other outcomes associated with each.
+It highlights key developments in indigent defense delivery and systems that have experienced significant change in the past decade.
+The report was produced from 1) review and synthesis of publicly available reports and materials about indigent defense systems and 2) interviews with indigent defense subject matter experts and those whose roles intersect with indigent defense systems, such as public defenders, judges, prosecutors, county and state policymakers, advocates for criminal justice impacted people, and community stakeholders.

 Find more information on DOJ’s Office for Access to Justice.